 - Always prioritize protection of employees and maintain communication with them during cleanup and recovery work.

 In carrying out the steps above, there are related concerns to address.
-Here are a few vital considerations as your business gets ready to rebound:

 Keep on top of specific types of hazards.
 Flooding and wind damage can create new structural, chemical and electrical hazards.
 Make sure properly trained personnel are on site to manage these risks.